Sun-fire-nikka/cicr-inventory/README.md

 1. Fork the repo
 2. Create a branch (`git checkout -b feature/your-idea`)
-3. Commit your changes
+3. Commit your changes (`git commit -m "Add: your idea"`)
+4. Push to your branch (`git push origin feature/your-idea`)
-4. Open a pull request
+5. Open a pull request

 ---